 What are the symptoms of carbon monoxide poisoning?

-As carbon monoxide enters the bloodstream it prevents the take up of oxygen, damaging cells, tissues and blood vessels.
-The symptoms produced by carbon monoxide poisoning can include:
+As carbon monoxide enters the bloodstream, it damages your cells, tissues and blood vessels.
+This can cause symptoms such as:

 - Vomiting and abdominal pain